rexemtoxa/tg-bot/README.md

 - Write a few integration tests using Playwright or a similar tool and include these steps in the CI pipeline.
 - Move handling of temp tokens/sessions to Redis.
 - Improve logging.

+PS.
+CI/CD and deployed app were destroyed at 19.05